 Benson is a very small town located in the state of North Carolina.
-With a population of 3,591 people and three constituent neighborhoods, Benson is the 234th largest community in North Carolina.
+With a population of 3,967 people and five constituent neighborhoods, Benson is the 205th largest community in North Carolina.

-Benson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Benson is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Benson who work in teaching (12.23%), management occupations (11.32%), and sales jobs (8.68%).
+Benson is a decidedly white-collar town, with fully 85.84% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Benson is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Benson who work in healthcare (26.49%), sales jobs (11.79%), and office and administrative support (7.66%).

 Benson is an extremely ethnically-diverse town.
 The people who call Benson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Benson residents report their race to be White, followed by Black or African-American.
-Benson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.25% of the town’s residents.
-Important ancestries of people in Benson include Scots-Irish, Irish, Scottish, and German.
+Important ancestries of people in Benson include English, Irish, German, Scandinavian, and Scottish.

 The most common language spoken in Benson is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Italian.